abiosoft/caddy-git/README.md

 * **pull_args** is the additional cli args to pass to `git pull` e.g. `-s recursive -X theirs`. `git pull` is used when the source is being updated.
 * **path** and **secret** are used to create a webhook which pulls the latest right after a push.
 This is limited to the [supported webhooks](#supported-webhooks). **secret** is currently supported for GitHub, Gitlab and Travis hooks only.
 * **type** is webhook type to use.
 The webhook type is auto detected by default but it can be explicitly set to one of the [supported webhooks](#supported-webhooks).
 This is a requirement for generic webhook.
+* **path** and **secret** are used to create a json endpoint to serve status details about the actual repository such as current commit hash etc. If a **secret** is provided the callee is required to provided this secret via basic auth request.
+You can use [reload_page_on_changes.js](assets/reload_page_on_changes.js) to reload your base HTML file automatically on changes.
+* **skills** will enable only this skill - if not provided all available skills are enabled by default.
+See: [supported skills](#supported-status-endpoint-skills)
+* **command** is a command to execute after successful pull; followed by **args** which are any arguments to pass to the command.
+You can have multiple lines of this for multiple commands. **then_long** is for long executing commands that should run in background.
 * **command** is a command to execute after successful pull; followed by **args** which are any arguments to pass to the command.
 You can have multiple lines of this for multiple commands. **then_long** is for long executing commands that should run in background.

 Each property in the block is optional.
 The path and repo may be specified on the first line, as in the first syntax, or they may be specified in the block with other values.